-At the Simmrin Law Group, our mission is to help those who have been accused.
-We do not believe you are guilty just because you were arrested, and we do not believe that a single mistake deserves the massive penalties the system will throw at you.
+At Simmrin Law Group, our mission is to help those accused of crimes in Los Angeles.
+We do not believe you are guilty just because police accused you or arrested you, and we do not believe that a single mistake deserves the massive penalties the system will throw at you.
 Our Los Angeles criminal defense lawyers are on your side.

 How Do the Police Decide Who to Arrest for Domestic Violence?

-In many cases it’s frivolous.
+In many cases, it’s frivolous.
 When police respond to a domestic call, most officers sincerely try to do the right thing.
 However, they don’t know the details of the situation or what happened before they got there.
-This means that they have to make a quick decision on who to believe – and who to arrest – with very little information.
+This means they have to make a quick decision on who to believe—and who to arrest—with very little information.
 The way they do it won’t always be fair.
 This is where we come in.

-Some of the ways police will decide who to arrest include:
+Some of the ways police officers will decide who to arrest include:

-- Gender bias: The stereotype of domestic violence is a man beating a woman.
-That is not always true – any gender can abuse a partner of any other gender.
+- Gender Bias: The stereotype of domestic violence is a man beating a woman.
+That is not always true.
+After all, any gender can abuse a partner of any other gender.
 But when it’s a man and a woman, police will often believe the woman and arrest the man, even if the man acted in self-defense or the story is a lie.

 - Who Called First: One line of reasoning is that whoever called 911 first must be the one who felt threatened.
 This isn’t always true.
-A person may call the police to try to defray a situation, or just as a threat to scare the other person.
+A person may call the police to try to defray a situation or just as a threat to scare the other person.
 Then the police arrest someone who may have done nothing wrong except avoid escalating a situation by not dialing 911.